wallarm/product-documentation/docs/latest/about-wallarm/subscription-plans.md

 Information about the Free Tier subscription usage is displayed in Wallarm Console → **Settings** → **Subscriptions**.

 Wallarm notifies **Administrators** and **Global Administrators** of your account via email when 85%, 100%, 185% and 200% of the free request quota have been exceeded.

+## Subscription notifications

+Wallarm notifies **Administrators** and **Global Administrators** of your account via emails about any issues with a subscription:

+* Subscription time period expiration (60, 30, 15 days before and when the time period has expired)
+* Exceedance of monthly quota for processed requests (when 85% and 100% of a quota has been reached)

+In addition to that, the Wallarm Console UI displays the message about subscription issues for all users.